What appealed to you about strategy consulting?

 The people!
 Our recruiting motto is “Smart.
 Nice.
-Driven” and the colleagues I have worked with exemplify these characteristics.
+Driven.” and the colleagues I have worked with exemplify these characteristics.
 It’s been extremely rewarding to work with, and learn from, such dedicated and supportive individuals.
 One aspect that struck me about EY-P’s recruiting process was its policy of assigning a dedicated mentor to each candidate that gets through to the interview stage.
-It’s perks like these that really distinguish us from other firms.
+It’s thoughtful perks like these that really distinguish us from other firms.

 EY-P’s generalist approach allows its associates to test the waters of each sector before committing to any one of them.
 This has the benefit of giving us broader sector expertise and learning different working styles - especially because of our wide sector coverage.
 It may be of interest to some that the firm has market-leading specialisms in the Education and TMT sectors.

 Owing to EY’s focus on enhancing its strategy practice, it’s an exciting time to be part of the business.
 We’re already one of the biggest strategy businesses globally and continue to be one of the field’s fastest growing.
 We therefore manage to combine the scope of one of the world’s biggest professional services firms with the collegiate feel of a boutique.

 The free Krispy Kremes aren’t so bad either!

 How should I prepare for a career in consulting?

 I actually never interned in consulting prior to starting at EY-P. I instead used my summers to work in a political campaign office and in an educational non-profit.
 These helped me gain softer skills necessary for the workplace and gave me interesting experiences to draw from in interviews.
 It’s certainly not necessary to have a slate of big-name internships under your belt to prepare for such a career.
 It is, however, important that you find ways to strengthen your application since it is a very competitive application process.